Jitesh117/jitesh117.github.io/content/blog/The-ins-and-outs-of-hash-tables.md

 As we can see, Hash Tables are not just used in the business case of any application, but it's also used in the inner working of any programming language.

-### But what are Hash Tables exactly?
+## But what are Hash Tables exactly?

 Hash Table are used to store `Key-Value` pairs.
-The defnining features of a Hash Table are:
+The defining features of a Hash Table are:
 1. Constant insertion
 2. Constant deletion
 3. Constant lookup

 These constant time use cases are the reason why programming languages work so efficiently.

-### Hash Table working in simple terms
+## Hash Table working in simple terms

 ### Application keys to hash keys

 There is a particular set of data types which can be put as keys to a Hash Table, eg. string, int, tuple, etc.
 But obviously any language won't want to restrict the number of types supported for accessing a Hash Table, so most languages provide a hash function to convert a custom type so that it can be used in a Hash Table.
-If you want to use a User Defined Class, you just have to create a Hash function inside your class which returns an integer and then the Hash Table can infer the hashing logic from your class and then do the heavylifting for you.
+If you want to use a User Defined Class, you just have to create a Hash function inside your class which returns an integer and then the Hash Table can infer the hashing logic from your class and then do the heavy-lifting for you.
 Isn't that great!

 ### Naive implementation

 If you already have a way to map an application key to an integer, you can use the integer as the index of an array to store the key value pairs.

 We get constant time insertion, update and lookup, isn't that great? **NO**.
-Although it looks performance wise but it works only when the N is very small.
-When the size of the number of keys increases, the size of array required will grow exponentially.So this implentation would have the following challenges:
+Although it looks good  on paper performance wise but it works only when the N is very small.
+When the size of the number of keys increases, the size of array required will grow exponentially.So this implementation would have the following challenges:

 1. Finding a big chunk of memory is tough.
 2. Lots of slots would remain empty.